Tales from Celtic folklore and mythology still play a huge part across the Emerald Isle to this day.

 8. Aengus – the god of love

-Known for his poetry and music, which inspired kings, charmed women, and helped him win against his enemies, he symbolises craftiness and guile.
+Known for his poetry and music, which inspired Kings, charmed women, and also helped him win against his enemies, he symbolises craftiness and guile.

 7. Medb – Queen of Connacht

 Taking many lovers, Medb demanded three things of all her suitors and husbands.
-That they harbour no fear, meanness, or jealousy towards her.
+These were that they harbour no fear, meanness, or jealousy towards her.
+She was known as the goddess of sovereignty.

 6. Brigid – the Irish goddess of spring, fertility, and life